smart-facility/cognicity-reports-powertrack/README.md

 [![Build Status](https://travis-ci.org/smart-facility/cognicity-reports-powertrack.svg)](https://travis-ci.org/smart-facility/cognicity-reports-powertrack)

 ### About
-Cognicity-reports-powertrack is the NodeJS reports module for the CogniCity framework, responsible for collecting relevant tweets via Gnip PowerTrack, and sending users verification messages via Twitter.
+Cognicity-reports-powertrack is the NodeJS reports module for collecting relevant tweets via Gnip PowerTrack as part of the Cognicity Framework, and sending users verification messages via Twitter.
 For detailed framework documentation see [http://cognicity.info](http://cognicity.info).
+This module is not designed to be run standalone but is designed to be run as a submodule of [cognicity-reports](https://github.com/smart-facility/cognicity-reports), which can run just with this submodule alone.
+For further information

 ### API Documentation
 [http://cognicity.info/cognicity/api-docs/cognicity-reports-powertrack/index.html](http://cognicity.info/cognicity/api-docs/cognicity-reports-powertrack/index.html)